(PHP 8)

 ?>

-A special case is the default
+A special case is the default pattern.

 This pattern matches anything that wasn't previously matched.